 This variety makes up the largest group of Tulips and offers the widest range of colors.
 They are somewhat daintier than the “Darwin Hybrids” (another Tulip variety that is very commonly seen in the United States) and offer more exquisite pastel-colored sheens.

-These gorgeous tulips come in bold colors that are distinct to their variety.
+These gorgeous tulips (my personal favorite) come in bold colors that are distinct to their variety.
 They are also almost perfectly symmetrical and are long-lasting semi double to double flowers.
-These varieties of tulips bear a striking resemblance to double Peonies (hmm... hmm... great substitute flower if double peonies are not within your floral budget).
+These varieties of tulips bear a striking resemblance to double Peonies so they can make a beautiful alternative flower if double peonies are not within your floral budget.

-Also known as “Crispa” tulips, Fringed tulips have become very popular.
-They are mutants (like the turtles) from various other groups so their heights and flowering periods can vary quite a bit.
-Typically, the bloom in mid to late spring.
+Also known as “Crispa” tulips, Fringed tulips have become very popular in the recent years.
+They are mutants (like the turtles) from various other groups so their heights and flowering timeframe can vary quite a bit.
 Their petals are edged with very finely cut fringes, and typically are the same color as the petals.
-However, some offer contrasting fringe color to the petals.
-The “Bell Song” variety has lovely coral flowers, yet the fringe tipping the pink petals is white.
-Another delightful variety is the “Cummins”, which offers beautiful lavender-purple petals on the outside and white on the inside AND brandish showy white fringe.
+However, some offer contrasting colors between the fringe and the petals.
+The “Bell Song” variety has lovely coral flowers, yet the fringe bordering their beautiful shade of pink petals is white.
+Another delightful variety is the “Cummins”, which offers exquisite lavender-purple colored petals on exterior of the flower, but the interior facing side of the petal is white; along with a stunning white fringe.
 A true spring show stopper if you’ve ever seen one!

 French tulips are a hybrid that were developed by John Theodore Scheepers, a Dutchman who came to the United States in 1897.
 In 1930, Scheepers introduced this hybrid.
 French tulips are actually a variety of the Single Late Tulips (SLT), originating from the South of France but are now primarily grown in Holland and California.
 French tulips are highly sought after for their incredible height, strong stems and large, shapely flowers.
-Their bloom heads can be the size of a coffee cup!!
+Their bloom heads can be the size of a coffee cup and are truly magnificent indeed!

-Parrot tulips are certainly a show stopper and offer a whimsical, romantic feel to any arrangement.
-The Parrot tulip is the most exotic of all tulips with their beautifully distinctive fringed and scalloped plumage with a sensational “feathered” appearance.
+Ah, the Parrot tulip.
+Certainly a unique look, and not for everyone.
+These blooms bring a whimsical, exciting feel to any arrangement.
+The Parrot tulip is the most exotic of all tulips with their distinctive fringed and scalloped plumage with a sensational feathered (hmmmm... perhaps the reason for their name?) appearance.
 All this texture gives the already large flowers even more volume.
-As a Parrot tulip’s blossoms mature, their petals can twist and turn giving each one their own “personality” and truly make each one their own work of art!
+As a Parrot tulip’s blossoms mature, their petals can twist and turn giving each one their own personality.
 Parrot tulips are the flashiest and most exotic of all tulips.
-Every blossom is a work of art!
+Every blossom is truly a work of art!

-I hope you learned something you didn’t know before about this amazing flower and perhaps even a new found love affair with them!
-I hope you all have a wonderful weekend.
-Remember to take some time to smell or just enjoy some flowers you may see on a walk or drive.
+I hope I provided something you didn’t know before about this amazing flower and perhaps enticed you into a new found love affair with them!
+Remember to always take some time to stop and smell or just enjoy the flowers you see on a walk, bike ride, or drive.
 Even though this blazing summer heat is upon us, I’m always amazed at the beauty that Texas roads offer with their summer wildflowers in full bloom.
 Until next time!